Pathways and transitions

 - See also Secondary Tertiary Programmes (external link) including Trades Academies.

-Vocational Pathways help Communities of Learning provide learners, families and whānau with clear links to future employment, study or training opportunities.
-Vocational Pathways arrange all jobs in the economy into six sectors and recommend appropriate study and training options for learners across all levels of the education system.
+Vocational Pathways (external link) help Communities of Learning provide learners, families and whānau with clear links to future employment, study or training opportunities.
+Vocational Pathways arrange jobs in the economy into six sectors and recommend appropriate study and training options for learners across all levels of the education system.

 The FindMyPath website (external link) has information about education pathways and qualification to job information and careers in six areas aligned to Vocational Pathways: